toppyy/gial/README.md

 | STRING | SANAMBÄTK       |
 | REPEAT | TOIST           |

-(If you have trouble with encoding's you can replace 'Ä' with 'A' in the keywords.
+(If you have trouble with the encoding you can replace 'Ä' with 'A' in the keywords.
 This is what the compiler does anyways.
 So SAN SNÄÄ is equal to SAN SNAA.)

 ## Compiling